substrate-system/keys/README.md

 Use [`indexedDB`](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)
 to store [non-extractable keypairs](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/generateKey#extractable) in the browser.
-"Non-extractable" means that the browser prevents you from ever reading the private key, but the keys can be persisted and re-used indefinitely.
+"Non-extractable" means that the browser prevents you from ever reading the private key, but the keys can still be persisted and re-used indefinitely.

 >
 > [!TIP]